 Looking like a kind of flying Noddy Car, this future flying car design is certainly fun.
 Called the "Giro-Car" it only ever existed as a concept illustration for the magazine Modern Mechanix and Inventions.
 We cannot get enough of vehicles like this.

 12. The Chevy Express was a turbine-powered concept car

 The 1987 Chevrolet Express not only had an interesting design but was also supposed to be powered using a gas-turbine.
-Access was made to the interior using a fully openable roof section.
+It was accessed using a fully openable roof section.

 It had drive-by-wire controls, instrumentation, and three dash-mounted screens.
 Cameras were also used in place of side and rear mirrors.